By Michael Lanza

 Many of the hikes described below I’ve done as dayhikes; others I’ve enjoyed on various backpacking trips, including the entire Wonderland Trail, which ranks indisputably among America’s best backpacking trips and best national park backpacking trips.
 All distances given in the hike descriptions below represent the total length, including for out-and-back hikes.

-If you’re interested in backpacking in Mount Rainier National Park, see my Wonderland Trail e-guide, my stories “American Gem: Backpacking Mount Rainier’s Wonderland Trail” and “5 Reasons You Must Backpack Mount Rainier’s Wonderland Trail,” and my Custom Trip Planning page to learn how I can help you plan this or any trip you read about at this blog.
+If you’re interested in backpacking in Mount Rainier National Park, see my Wonderland Trail e-guide, my stories “American Gem: Backpacking Mount Rainier’s Wonderland Trail,” “5 Reasons You Must Backpack Mount Rainier’s Wonderland Trail,” and “How to Get a Permit to Backpack Rainier’s Wonderland Trail” and my Custom Trip Planning page to learn how I can help you plan this or any trip you read about at this blog.

 While summer weather is often pleasantly dry and stable, Mount Rainier creates its own weather, which can change rapidly.
 See my blog story “How to Prevent Hypothermia While Hiking and Backpacking.”